Air pollution in Turkey

 In early 2020 air pollution in major cities fell significantly due to COVID-19 restrictions, but it started to rise again by the middle of the year.
 Right to Clean Air Platform Turkey and the Chamber of Environmental Engineers are among organisations campaigning for cleaner air.

 Sources of air pollution

 Traffic

 In 2019 Istanbul had a dangerously high level of NO2 (over three times WHO guidelines).
-Although Istanbul's urban smog had cleared by early 2020 air pollution in the city increased again once COVID-19 restrictions had been eased.
 Increasing Turkey's proportion of electric cars in use to 10% by 2030 would also reduce greenhouse gas emissions by Turkey.
 There are high purchase taxes on new cars and in 2019 about 45% of cars were over 10 years old and energy-inefficient.
 Continued electrification of the rail network and more high-speed line is one countermeasure being taken.
 In 2020 strict enforcement of diesel truck emissions was suggested by Sabancı University as a way to get old, polluting vehicles off the road: also in that year tractors have a legal exemption to burn 1000 ppm sulfur diesel.